-While sailing in tandem is not to everyones taste, it does have its definite advantages.
+While sailing in tandem is not to everyones taste (including ourselves), it does have its definite advantages.
 The obvious one being friendships and safety.

-We have completed three organised rallies and the positives far outweigh any negatives we had heard, particularly when sailing offshore.
+We have completed seven organised rallies and the positives far outweigh any negatives we had heard, particularly when sailing offshore.

 While the onus of planning belongs to the captain, the organisers certainly put a huge amount of work into preparation.
 This starts months out with guides on yacht preparation down to passage information pre departure and even during the rally.
 We have found this a great tool.

-We have been witness to and assisted others in their time of need, broken steering, disabled yacht (totally in every way including steering), loss of radios, damaged sails and the list goes on.
+We have been witness to and assisted others in their time of need, broken steering, disabled yacht (totally disabled in every way including steering from a massive thunderstorm 200nm offshore that was not forecast), loss of radios, damaged sails and the list goes on.

 Rule of the sea states that vessels hearing another in distress, are required to assist the vessel in distress.
 So while the fleet may be scattered and way out of sight (with faster yachts long gone), someone will come to assist.